Laidout/laidout/README.md

     Steps 1-3 have (ideally) compiled everything.
 You can run Laidout (at src/laidout) without icons and also without installing it anywhere.

     When downloading development source code, the icons have not yet been generated.
-    Making the icons requires Inkscape (http://www.inkscape.org) to generate icons from src/icons/icons.svg, and in laxkit/lax/icons/icons.svg.
-A python script there calls Inkscape. cd to src/icons and run "make".
-Do the same for laxkit/lax/icons/:
+    Making the icons requires Laidout to be built already, and will generate a couple hundred png icon files from `./src/icons/icons.svg`, `./src/icons/icons-tiling.svg` and `./laxkit/lax/icons/icons.svg`.
+Each top level object in those files with ids that start with a capital letter will have an icon generated of the same name.

         cd src/icons
         make
-        cd ../../laxkit/lax/icons
-        make
-        cd ../../..

-    The laxkit icons need to be put in the laidout icon area. do this with:

-        cp laxkit/lax/icons/*png src/icons

-    All this in one step:

-        cd laxkit/lax/icons && make && cp *png ../../../src/icons && cd ../../../src/icons && make

-    The current system can take a long time, depending on the speed of your computer, since the script has to start Inkscape separately for each icon.
-Some day, the icons will be generated directly from the base icons file by Laidout, for a large speed improvement, but much work needs to be done on the SVG importer before that can happen.

-    You can use src/icons/makeimages.py to regenerate all icons, or single icons if you like.
-The master icon file is src/icons.svg.
-Each top level object in that file with ids that start with a capital letter will have an icon generated of the same name by running makeimages.py ThatName.

 	If for some reason you cannot see any icons after you run Laidout, even after you have generated them, you can tell Laidout to search particular directories for icons by adding a line like the following to `~/.config/laidout/(version)/laidoutrc`: